A portmanteau test for multivariate non-stationary functional time series with an increasing number of lags: Introduction

 \section{Introduction}

-Functional time series provide a very flexible framework for modeling temporal dependence between different observations with numerous applications including the analysis of electricity prices \citep{liebl2013,7917305}, daily concentration curves of particulate matter and gaseous pollutants at different locations \citep{LI2017235}, cumulative intraday return trajectories \citep{HORVATH201466} among many others.
+Functional time series provide a very flexible framework for modeling temporal dependence between different observations \HDB{of functions} with numerous applications including the analysis of electricity prices \citep{liebl2013,7917305}, daily concentration curves of particulate matter and gaseous pollutants at different locations \citep{LI2017235}, cumulative intraday return trajectories \citep{HORVATH201466} among many others.
 Exploring the complex temporal dynamics of functional time series has therefore become a central topic in applied and mathematical statistics, see for example the monographs of \cite{horvath2012inference} and \cite{hsingeubank2015}.
 Since then the field of functional data analysis is continuously growing \citep[see, for example,][for some recent developments]{Lundborg2022,chang2023autocovariance,basubastianDette2024,tan2024}.

-As white noise tests are frequently used to analyze the serial dependence structure of time series or checking model assumptions, there has also been considerable interest in white noise tests for stationary functional time series in recent years.
+White noise tests are frequently used to analyze the serial dependence structure of time series or checking model assumptions \citep[see, for example,][for some recent developments]{TSAY2020106, yao2019, chang2023testing}.
+For functional time series white noise testing is challenging, and several authors have worked under the assumption of stationarity in recent years.
 For example, \cite{ZHANG201676}, \cite{Bagchi2018}, \cite{rice2020} and \cite{hlavka2021testing} have investigated such tests in the frequency domain, and \cite{Gabrys2007}, \cite{horvath2012inference}, \cite{kokoszka2017inference}, \cite{rice2020tests} and \cite{MESTRE2021107108} among others have developed tests using a time domain approach.
-We also refer to \cite{kimkokricesurvey} for a recent review on the subject.
+We refer to \cite{kimkokricesurvey} for a recent review on the subject \HDB{for IID and uncorrelated white noise}.